Ebix says still pursuing Xchanging despite CSC offer

-March 28 The following are the top stories in the Wall Street Journal.
-Reuters has not verified these stories and does not vouch for their accuracy.

-Dec 10 Insurance software company Ebix Inc said it was still interested in making an offer for Xchanging Plc, a day after Computer Sciences Corp agreed to buy the British outsourcing company for about 480 million pounds.
+Insurance software company Ebix Inc (EBIX.O) said it was still interested in making an offer for Xchanging Plc XCH.L, a day after Computer Sciences Corp (CSC.N) agreed to buy the British outsourcing company for about 480 million pounds.

-Ebix had last month made a 450 million pound (about $680 million) takeover approach for Xchanging, which offers services ranging from back-office invoice processing to insurance claims settlement.
+Ebix had last month made a 450 million pound takeover approach for Xchanging, which offers services ranging from back-office invoice processing to insurance claims settlement.

-However, Xchanging on Wednesday decided to unanimously back the CSC offer, dropping the previously favoured offer from larger rival Capita Plc.
+However, Xchanging on Wednesday decided to unanimously back the CSC offer, dropping the previously favoured offer from larger rival Capita Plc (CPI.L).

 Capita has said it would not raise its initial bid of about 412 million pounds.
 CSC's current offer of 190 pence per share is the highest on the table.

-Xchanging has been pursued by four suitors, including Capita and U.S.-based private equity investor Apollo Global Management LLC, which dropped out of the race last month.
+Xchanging has been pursued by four suitors, including Capita and U.S.-based private equity investor Apollo Global Management LLC (APO.N), which dropped out of the race last month.

 The winning suitor will gain access to Xchanging's lucrative insurance business and Xuber software, which caters to the Lloyd's of London insurance market.